 This Digambar Jain heritage mandir in Palakkad, Kerala is widely known as the Jainimedu Jain temple and is often listed in directories as Shri Digambar Jain Lal Mandir.
-The 15th-century shrine is a rare surviving Jain site in the state and is associated with the Chunnamputhara / Kalpathy bank area and the story of refuge under the Palakkad rajas.
+The 15th-century shrine, dedicated to Chandraprabha, is a rare surviving Jain site in the state and is associated with the Chunnamputhara / Kalpathy bank area and the story of refuge under the Palakkad rajas.

 - Temple name